Markhor: Hunting

+Conservation

+In India, the markhor is a fully protected Schedule I species under the Jammu and Kashmir's Wildlife (Protection) Act of 1978.

-The International Union for the Conservation of Nature and Natural Resources currently classifies the markhor as a near threatened species, because of its relatively small population (2013 estimate: ~5,800 individuals), the absence of a projected total population decline, and its reliance on ongoing conservation efforts to maintain population levels.
-There are reservations in Tajikistan to protect the markhors.
-In 1973, two reservations were established.
-The Dashtijum Strict Reserve (also called the Zapovednik in Russian) offers markhor protect across 20,000 ha.
-The Dashtijum Reserve (called the Zakasnik in Russian) covers 53,000 ha.
-Though these reserves exist to protect and conserve the markhor population, the regulations are poorly enforced making poaching common as well as habitat destruction.
-Although markhors still face ongoing threats, recent studies have shown considerable success with regards to the conservation approach.
-The approach began in the 1900s when a local hunter was convinced by a hunting tourist to stop poaching markhors.
+In 1973, two reserves were established in Tajikistan: Dashtijum Strict Reserve with 20000 ha and Dashtijum Reserve with 53000 ha.
+Though these reserves exist to protect and conserve the markhor population, the regulations are poorly enforced, making poaching common, as is habitat destruction.
+Although markhors still face ongoing threats, recent studies have shown considerable success regarding the conservation approach that began in the 1900s, when a local hunter was persuaded by a hunting tourist to stop poaching markhors.
 The local hunter established a conservancy that inspired two other local organizations called Morkhur and Muhofiz.
-The two organizations expect that their conversations will not only protect, but allow them to sustainably exploit the markhor species.
-This approach has been effective compared to the protection of lands that lack enforcement and security.
-In India, the markhor is a fully protected (Schedule I) species under Jammu and Kashmir's Wildlife (Protection) Act of 1978.
+These organizations expect that their efforts will not only protect the markhor but also allow for the sustainable exploitation of the species.
+This approach has proven to be more effective than the protection of lands that lack enforcement and security.

+On 2 May 2024, the United Nations General Assembly declared 24 May as the International Day of Markhor, recognizing the importance of conservation of the species.